-- Support primary care models that empower and reward PCPs who focus on preventing chronic illness, managing patients, and appropriately using specialists. - Educate specialists on the role of PCPs in coordinating care to ensure the patient is receiving high-quality care. - Support reimbursement policies that reward care provided by family physicians who provide high-quality and improved patient outcomes. - Ensure physicians are incentivized to perform care coordination activities, which are essential for improved outcomes and reduced healthcare costs. - Ensure the timely sharing of patient information from specialists to family physicians. - Appropriately reimburse family physicians through Medicare Part B for the administration of medically necessary vaccines (beyond influenza, pneumococcal, and the hepatitis B virus [HBV]) to reduce COVID-19 and maintain appropriate care coordination.
+- Support primary care models that empower and reward PCPs who focus on preventing chronic illness, managing patients, and appropriately using specialists. - Educate specialists on the role of PCPs in coordinating care to ensure the patient is receiving high-quality care. - Support reimbursement policies that reward care provided by family physicians who provide high-quality and improved patient outcomes. - Ensure physicians are incentivized to perform care coordination activities, which are essential for improved outcomes and reduced healthcare costs. - Ensure the timely sharing of patient information from specialists to family physicians. - Recognize the significance of vaccination in primary care and their importance in ensuring patients receive the highest level of care from family physicians. - Support access to vaccines as current evidence supports vaccine safety and efficacy. - Appropriately reimburse family physicians through Medicare Part B for the administration of medically necessary vaccines (beyond influenza, pneumococcal, and the hepatitis B virus [HBV]) to reduce COVID-19 and maintain appropriate care coordination.

-- Recognize the clinical value and cost savings from physician-led care coordination and establish appropriate reimbursement policies for such activities. - Equalize reimbursement across settings of care, including rural practices, across state lines, and between primary care and specialty care, to encourage high-quality care. - Ensure that primary care practices have the resources to obtain and provide the newest technology that assists with improving quality and reducing costs. - Carefully consider how new federal health program policies will affect EHR systems and provide support to physicians for any new policy that requires changes to existing EHRs. - Support measures to increase payments for vaccine reimbursement, as well as resources and regulatory flexibilities for providers administering vaccines. - Protect reimbursement for OMT and encourage OMT to be utilized as a tool to improve patient care.
+- Recognize the clinical value and cost savings from physician-led care coordination and establish appropriate reimbursement policies for such activities. - Equalize reimbursement across settings of care, including rural practices, across state lines, and between primary care and specialty care, to encourage high-quality care. - Ensure that primary care practices have the resources to obtain and deploy the most up-to-date technology that assists with improving quality and reducing costs. - Carefully consider how new federal health program policies will affect EHR systems and provide support to physicians for any new policy that requires changes to existing EHRs. - Support measures to increase payments for vaccine reimbursement, as well as resources and regulatory flexibilities for providers administering vaccines. - Protect reimbursement for OMT and encourage OMT to be utilized as a tool to improve patient care.

-FOCUS ON VULNERABLE POPULATIONS AND ADDRESS RACIAL DISPARITIES
+FOCUS ON VULNERABLE POPULATIONS AND ADDRESS HEALTH CARE DISPARITIES